Mallear/summoner/Wiki/DockerVrac.md

  Tool for defining and running multi-container applications.
  - 3 Steps process :
   - Define the app's environment with a Dockerfile
-  - Defin the services that make up your app in a docker-compose.yml file.
+  - Define the services that make up your app in a docker-compose.yml file.
 This allow them to run together in an isolated environment
   - Run `docker-compose up`

 **Project name**